grandMA3 クイックスタートガイド » 17 レシピ | Version 2.2 |

 Run the first cue of the sequence.
 We don't see anything.
 Select the group and give the fixtures a dimmer value.
 Store this into cue 1 using merge and clear the programmer.

 We can see that the fixtures get the color from the preset cooked into the cue, and the dimmer values are stored directly into the cue without referencing a preset or a recipe.
 Turn on Track Sheet to see what is stored in the cue.
 It appears that the color is just coming from the preset, just like if we stored it manually into the cue.
-Only the small green dot in the upper right corner of the value and the pot icon in the name indicate that some attributes are affected by a recipe.
+Only the small green dot in the upper right corner of the value and the pot icon in the name indicates that some attributes are affected by a recipe.

 You should have some dimmer presets, including one with a low level and one with 100%.
 If you do not, then please create these (as universal presets).